universam1/iSpindel/tools/generic-TCP/INSTALL_en.md

 If you don't need phpmyadmin and the visualization charts you can safely omit both mySql and Apache, of course.

 ###Prepare Raspbian
 - raspi-config: activate ssh, establish network connection (via Ethernet or WiFi).
 You'll probably need a keyboard and an HDMI capable display for this step.
+Or you create an empty file called "ssh" in the boot directory of the SD card prior to booting the Raspi from it.
 - connect via putty (Windows) or Terminal and SSH (Mac OS X, Linux):
 ```
    ssh pi@[ip-address or hostname]